How much do you really know about the CFA prep process? Are you doing things right?

-In university I had an economics class with a big, jolly Australian, and he was a huge fan of pointing out correlation does not imply causation.
-He would pace back and forth in front of the hall and whack the board during his lectures, yelling "but remember, correlation is not causation!"
+In university I had an economics class with a big, jolly Australian lecturer, and he was a huge fan of pointing out correlation does not imply causation.
+He would pace back and forth in front of the hall and whack the board during his lectures with his wooden pointer, yelling "but remember, correlation is not causation!"

 Same thing here.
 Just because someone passed with 2 weeks prep doesn't mean that it was the study plan that was awesome and caused the pass.